sajeevonweb/manasile/README.md

 # Manasile

-Manasile is an assessment web app focused on psychology and mental health related assessments, where users can do assessments for themselves and others from the available assessments in the platform.
+Manasile is an assessment web app focused on psychology related assessments, where users can do assessments for themselves and others from the available assessments in the platform.
 The platform is completely free and open-source with focus on user privacy.

-The app uses the following technologies:
+## Assessments

+Currently includes the Big Five Personality Test, with more assessments hopefully coming in the future :)

+## Technologies

 - React JS (TS)
 - Tailwind CSS
 - Vite (build tool)